vphat28/woocommerce-canpar-rc/readme.txt

 6) Populate the weight of each product.
 The dimensions are optional, but recommended for rate accuracy.

 Reference the accompanying `Settings and Troubleshooting` document for further detailed installation, configuration, troubleshooting, and development information.

+Changelogs
+- 1.1.1: Get total with handling from api response